Which Wacom Cintiq Is Best? – Cintiq vs. Cintiq Pro

 The Cintiq 22 is the cheapest and largest pen display in Wacom’s regular Cintiq range.
 It comes with the same pen technology as the Pros, giving you the same staggering 8,192 levels of pressure sensitivity.

-The 21.5-inch screen is Full HD and gives you ample freedom to make long, sweeping pen strokes.
-While the display is not as powerful as that of the Cintiq Pros, it’s still well-designed with an anti-glare coating that cuts down on reflections and creates the nice pen-on-paper feel that every artist longs for.
+The 21.5-inch screen is Full HD and gives you ample freedom for long, sweeping pen strokes.
+While the display is not as powerful as the Cintiq Pros, it’s still well-designed with an anti-glare coating that cuts down on reflections and creates the nice pen-on-paper feel that every digital artist desires.

 Learn more in our full Wacom Cintiq 22 Review.